Coursemology/coursemology2/README.md

 ## Acknowledgments

 The Coursemology.org Project was made possible by a number of teaching development grants from the National University of Singapore over the years.
+This project is currently supported by the [AI Centre for Educational Technologies](https://www.aicet.aisingapore.org/).